Friends of the Library of West St. Tammany

 The student must reside in St. Tammany Parish to be eligible to receive the scholarship.

-Recipients of the 2025 Lisabeth Millard Scholarship
+Recipient of the 2026 Lisabeth Millard Scholarship

-The Friends of the Library of West St. Tammany will have a book sale on Friday & Saturday, May 15 & 16, from 9:00 a.m. to 4:00 p.m.
+The Friends of the Library of West St. Tammany will have a book sale on Friday & Saturday, July 17 and 18, from 9:00 a.m. to 4:00 p.m.

 Items starting as low as 25 cents!